Nhanpt17/Backend_E-commerce-course/README.md

 ## 💻 5.
 Frontend Configuration

-If your frontend runs locally (e.g., Angular), update:
+If you have a frontend (e.g., Angular), update:

 ```properties
 app.client.url=http://localhost:4200